 - The facilities.
 We've got a good start/finish point, with large covered shelters to meet with riders both before and after the ride, ample parking, restrooms, and plenty of entertainment opportunities should you have family with you.

 - The t-shirt.
 What makes a good shirt?
 To me, one that has good graphic design, goes well with blue jeans (not white!), is a super high-quality shirt (we use Zorrel quick-dry and Next Level cotton shirts in both men's and women's cuts), and is clearly a cycling event shirt (so you can impress folks that you're an endurance athlete, of course).
 See the Artwork page for this year's and prior year's designs.
 I'm hoping it will be a shirt you'll enjoy wearing for years to come.

 - The food.
 You don't have to ride for long to realize that a big part of a good event is good food.
-We'll have good food.
-We'll have ample Le Bleu water and sports drink at all sag stops and at Harris Park.
-We'll have bagels from Panera Bread, bananas, cookies, fig newtons, Little Debbie snacks, soft drinks, and more.
-And (drum roll...) we'll have burritos from Moe's Southwest Grill and chocolate milk from Maoloa Milk.
+We'll have good food, and lots of it.
+We'll have ample water and sports drink at all rest stops and at Harris Park.
+We'll have bagels from Panera Bread, bananas, cookies, fig newtons, Little Debbie snacks, soft drinks, and much more.
 This is a ride you can easily gain weight on.

 - Not a conventional fundraiser.
 I don't know about you, but I'm uncomfortable about asking folks to pay money for me to ride.
 It would be like my wife asking to be paid to eat chocolate.
 Instead, we'll simply charge a fair price and donate the proceeds.
 I welcome and encourage you to make an additional donation, but you don't need to ask others to donate.

 - Not that expensive.
-OK, it's 40 bucks, but, you'll get a receipt for the charitable part of your entry fee (around $28) and you get the aforementioned awesome t-shirt, food, and an incredible Special Offer if you happen to be an organ donor.
+OK, it's 40 bucks, but nowadays that's pretty cheap and you get the aforementioned awesome t-shirt, food, and an incredible Special Offer if you happen to be an organ donor.
 I like to think that you'll find the ride to be very worthwhile.